-Diageo (DEO) is is the largest spirits company in the world with such market-leading brands as Johnnie Walker scotch, Smirnoff vodka, Captain Morgan rum, Gordon’s gin, and Guinness stout, notes Gavin Graham, contributing editor to Internet Wealth Builder.
+Diageo PLC (DEO) is the world’s largest spirits company with such market-leading brands as Johnnie Walker scotch, Smirnoff vodka (not made in Russia!), Captain Morgan rum, Gordon’s gin, and Guinness stout, asserts Gavin Graham, contributing editor to The Income Investor.

 While many commentators are asserting that the coronavirus pandemic has changed everything, and that the trends which characterized most of 2020 will continue in 2021, the situation appears most similar to the end of the technology bubble in 1999-2000.
 Then too, confident assertions were made that Its different this time, that valuations were irrelevant, and that old economy stocks and sectors such as energy, industrials, materials, and financials were permanently dead and buried.
 Events proved this view to be mistaken, and the Noughties decade saw out-performance of value against growth and old economy against technology and new wave stocks.
 Reversion to the mean is one of the most fundamental of investment doctrines.
 One suspects it will prove itself to be so again this year and for the foreseeable future.